 However, perhaps the monarchy has a more pernicious cost – and not necessarily a fiscal cost – but a cost to the democratic reputation of the country

 Well, how much does the monarchy cost?
-The Crown Estate is the third-largest landowner in Britain, and owns £14.1bn worth of property, including the entirety of Regent Street in Central London as if the Royals had gotten a lucky dice roll on a life-size Monopoly board.
+The Crown Estate is the third-largest landowner in Britain, and owns £14.1bn worth of property, including the entirety of Regent Street as if the Royals had a series of lucky dice rolls on a life-size London Monopoly board.
 The profits of the Crown Estate are graciously surrendered to the treasury.
 However, the Queen receives a quarter of this back from the taxpayer in the form of the Sovereign Grant, which totalled £82.2m in 2019, of which reportedly only £67m was used by the family with the rest being put away for later.
 Additional security costs also come out of government spending.
 As well as income from the family’s personal assets, the Queen and Prince of Wales also collect (by merit of their positions) the profits from two private off-branches of the Estate, the Duchies of Lancaster and Cornwall, which combined provide the family with £42.3m a year.
 In total, one republican pressure group has suggested that all these costs might have an upper-limit of £350m annually, conveniently for the sake of comparison the same number that Boris promised to divert to the NHS during the Vote Leave campaign.

 However, perhaps the monarchy has a more pernicious cost – and not necessarily a fiscal cost but a cost to the democratic reputation of the country.
 Last month’s The Guardian investigation has revealed that the Queen and Prince Charles have used a lesser-talked-about process called the ‘Queen’s consent’ to influence the legislative process of Parliament even before elected MPs have a chance to debate its merits in the Commons.
 Throughout her reign, the Queen has vetted upwards of 1,062 parliamentary bills, submitted by the government.
 While the process is commonly considered a formal convention for bills that would affect the interest of the Crown (or indeed the Queen personally), the investigation shows that the process seems to be far more wide-reaching than initially thought, covering anything from same-sex marriage to salmon.
 In addition, it has been revealed that the Queen has used this archaic power to lobby the government into altering a law that would have forced her to disclose her shareholdings for public scrutiny as well as one that gave special exemptions to residents of Charles’s estate from purchasing their own homes.
 This investigation raises wider questions about the Royals’ position within our modern democracy.
-For instance, why should it be that the Royals use their influence over elected officials in order to protect their own private wealth?
+For instance, why should it be that the Royals can use their influence over elected officials in order to protect their own private wealth?
 In fact, a motion to abolish this unfair practice failed in Parliament in 2014 on the grounds that it was a solely ‘formal … process’ of symbolic value to the country.
 It is now clear that this is simply untrue.